Providing immigration advice and services

 Please read further guidance on obtaining a Disclosure and Barring Service (DBS) check when registering a new adviser with the OISC.

-Once you have completed the form you should send it to the OISC using Dropbox.
+Once you have completed the form you should send it to the OISC using OneDrive.
 This can be done by using this link.

 Organisations that wish to operate on a for profit basis to provide advice and services on the EU Settlement Scheme should apply for registration with the OISC at Level 1 Immigration which will enable them to provide advice and services across the full range of immigration matters.